2colours/Raku-ideas/What to learn from Raku's design.md

 	- unability to even get a pointer to a method without reflection
 	- this whole syntax hack with the sigils replacing `self`
 - type objects as missing values
+- Nil
+	- at least the way it works
+		- Failures are considered funny versions of Nil
+		- but Nil also resets variables to their default value, as pretty much the only way to achieve that
+		- it has totally random, weird coercion rules
+	- is it needed/useful anyway?
 ## Mixed feelings
 - junctions
 	- is it worth having? maybe hypering makes it unnecessary?